 New visitors to the city may overlook Liberty in favour of the more infamous Selfridges or Harrods, but it’s always my first stop if I ever decide to brave a department store.
 The Tudor façade is made from old war ships, and inside lies a labyrinth of rooms with decadent wood-wall panelling.
-I rarely buy anything, unless it’s Christmas or the sales or I’m looking for a unique gift, but that never stops me popping in simply to enjoy the surroundings.
+Even if you don’t buy anything, it’s worth a look to simply enjoy the surroundings.

 The scarf and perfume rooms on the ground floor are two of my favourites, as is the core of the building where womenswear is.
 On the third floor there’s a huge selection of gifts: tableware, notebooks, candles and lots of other unusual items and it’s here that I always dash for a last minute present!